hacktivist123/Angular-Increment/README.md

-# Angular-Increment
+# TS-Counter
-An Increment and decrement App with Javascript and Type script
+An Counter with Javascript and Type script